How To Say I Missed You In Spanish: 2026 Guide + Examples

 Before anything else, here is what to say and where:

-All four are correct Spanish.
+All of these are correct Spanish.
 The difference is regional preference, not grammar quality.
-SpanishDict lists all three core translations with examples, and native speakers on Reddit consistently confirm this regional split.
+SpanishDict lists the core translations with examples, and native speakers on Reddit consistently confirm this regional split.

-If you’re learning Spanish and want to practice these phrases through actual gameplay rather than rote flashcards, Lingo Legend turns vocabulary into an RPG card-battler and farm sim with 3,500+ words and phrases across 150+ categories, including everyday expressions like these.
+If you want to practice these phrases through actual gameplay rather than rote flashcards, Lingo Legend turns vocabulary into an RPG card battler and farm sim with 3,500+ words and phrases across 150+ categories, including everyday expressions like these.

 What Each Phrase Literally Means (and Where People Use It)